JouseLovic/Tienda/README.md

 * Fast navigation by keyboard with the table

-### In departures

-* Avoid the output of any product that does NOT exist in stock.

-* By recognizing if the amount that we enter is greater than that found in the stock of a product, and blocks the output.

-* If we update the amount of any record, you will notice if the amount is higher or lower than the one previously entered.

-* If it is less, it will add the quantity to the stock.
-If it is greater, it will be subtracted (this is only when updating).

-* Blocks any creation by means of an invoice that already exists.

 ### In supplier registry

 * Blocks creation if any field is empty.